 Aquamarine Princess Ring

-Marie-Hélène de Taillac designed this ring to emphasize the natural beauty of such a magical and unique stone.
+Marie-Hélène de Taillac uses her classic bezel setting to emphasize the natural beauty of this dreamy aquamarine.

 Please contact us here.